peter1357908/cosc-60-final-project/doc/Userguide.md

 There are four types of requests **for files** you can make.
 There are two modes:

-1. Request from the local DHTs
+1. Request from the local DHT
-2. Request from all the DHTs
+2. Request from the entire DHT

 For each mode, you can request either: